 Yan Ding is Associate Professor of the Research Institute for Higher Education and serves as the Vice Director of the Center for Faculty Development (CFD), Fudan University.
 Dr. Ding's research interests include faculty development, evaluation of teaching and learning, and internationalization of higher education.
 Dr. Ding brings both extensive publishing experience — she has authored and translated three books and published more than 30 papers in Chinese and Japanese — and academic leadership experience to her position as a Research Colleague.
 The CFD of Fudan University was selected as one of 30 National Demonstration Centers by the Ministry of Education in 2012, and now the Center is ranked among the top faculty development centers in China.
 Dr. Ding is also involved in national faculty development efforts.
 She is a member of the Academic Committee of the Chinese Higher Education Development Network (CHED), the largest association of faculty developers in China.

-Dr. Hollis' research interests include higher education technology leadership, the consideration and adoption of online education in higher education implementation of online degree programs, and faculty professional development in online instruction.
+Dr. Hollis is the Associate Dean of Online Assessment & Faculty Development at Regis College.
+Her research interests include higher education technology leadership, the consideration and adoption of online education in higher education implementation of online degree programs, and faculty professional development in online instruction.

 - Elizabeth McMahon, MSEd, Minnesota Online Quality Initiative (since 2016)